1 is Safety, safety for both mount and rider. It goes without saying that animal welfare is always important. The use of good tack is also essential, doesn't have to be fancy but needs to be in good usable condition. It is also expected that riders and horses exhibit good manners. Riders are not com

 The Equine Challenge

-The Equine Challenge or Trail Challenge, like the American Quarter Horse Ass'n (AQHA) program, are excellent venues and activities to participate in, and utilize to assist in building trust, the horse and rider partnership.
-Although there are a number of trail challenge programs out there, we use he AQHA program because it addresses the elements of training we feel is important, and all breeds of horses as well as mules may participate.
+The Equine Challenge or Trail Challenge are excellent venues and activities to participate in, and utilize to assist in building trust, the horse and rider partnership.
+Although there are a number of trail challenge programs out there, we attempt to address the elements of training we feel are important, and all breeds of horses as well as mules may participate.

-#2 Educational, a rider should be able to learn from the trail challenge experience.
-The trail challenge facilitator or judge should be a knowledgeable horseperson, and be willing to assist participants with suggestions and ideas to improve the handling of an obstacle when they have problems.
+#2 Educational, a rider should be able to learn from an equine challenge experience.
+The challenge facilitator or judge should be a knowledgeable horseperson, and be willing to assist participants with suggestions and ideas to improve the handling of an obstacle when they have problems.
 Training techniques and ideas for the participant will enhance the experience and give them something to work on and practice at home.

-In 2013 the University of Nebraska Extension Service adopted the AQHA Trail Challenge Program for the 4H youth in Nebraska, consequently there are several 4H events throughout the year in Nebraska where 4H youth, parents and volunteer leaders can go to participate and win awards.
+In 2013 the University of Nebraska Extension Service adopted the an Equine Challenge Program for the 4H youth in Nebraska, consequently there are several 4H events throughout the year in Nebraska where 4H youth, parents and volunteer leaders can go to participate and win awards.
 Check out go.unl.edu/horsechallenge